bnema/gin-gorm-goth/README.md

 ## Description

-This is a boilerplate code for creating routes related to user authentication in a Go web application using the Gin framework and the GORM ORM library.

-The code defines a group of routes under the "/auth" prefix that can be accessed by users to authenticate themselves.

-The first route simply returns a JSON message indicating that it's the authentication route.
+This is a boilerplate codebase created for learning purposes and heavily inspired by NextAuth.
+It provides basic RESTful API endpoints for user authentication and authorization, using Gin as the framework, GORM as the ORM, and Goth as the OAuth library (Discord is used as default Provider).
+The API supports CRUD operations for managing user accounts,authentication sessions and posts.

+## Routes

 The "/login" route is used to initiate the authentication process, where it sets the authentication providers (in this case, it uses the Discord provider) and starts the authentication process using the "gothic" package.